HunterKane/Explanatory-Data-Analysis-and-Seaborn-Olympic-Games-/README.md

 # Project-11---Explanatory-Data-Analysis-and-Seaborn-Visualization-Olympic-Games-
-Gather Olympic data to analyze, clean, merge and visualize.
+The purpose of this project is to gather Olympic data to analyze(explanatory data analysis), clean, merge and visualize with Seaborn.

+__The main questions this project will focus on are__:
+1) What countries have been given the most medals in the Winter and Summer Olympics?
+2) What countries have the highest rankings?
+3) Why are some countries more successful than other countries?